-DNA fingerprinting techniques are currently displacing other techniques used to characterize the genome because of their extensive coverage of the genome and their insensitivity to environmental and plant developmental factors--problems often encountered with morphological and even protein markers.
-DNA-based technology can also detect variation in coding as well as noncoding regions of the genome.
+DNA fingerprinting techniques are currently displacing other techniques used to characterize the genome because of their extensive coverage of the genome and their insensitivity to environmental and plant developmental factors--problems with morphological and often encountered even protein DNA-based technology can also detect variation in markers. coding as well as noncoding regions of the genome.